mingzhufan/CPC3D-Dataset/README.md

 ### 2. Real-Scan Subset

-- Small-scale real clothed scan data
+- Real scan of clothed subjects
-- Ten-pose scans for each real subject
+- Ten-pose scans for each subject
 - Manual measurement references
 - Subject and scan information, including clothing type and scanning posture